ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Week 2/W2 - Day 5 - Shared Responsibility, IAM.md

 *Bonus note -> AWS Management Console -> Web based interface that allows users to access and manage various AWS services*

 # Core Features - IAM

+User groups -> buckets of users with similar permissions.
+Group users based on their jobs.

+Role management -> digital identity, who or what service can perform what actions.

+#### Practice Quiz Question -> Which IAM component represents an AWS user or application and holds information about permissions
+IAM user

+Policies for granular control -> rules and guidelines of what can be performed on AWS resources by user, user group or service
+- Read, write on resources.
+You can attach this to the IAM user

+Integrated with many AWS services -> makes sure the right people have the correct permissions.
+Manages user access.
+Admins don't have to set up different systems

+MFA -> Multi factor authentication
+- MFA is mandatory

+Compliance -> All the security measures to ensure the right use of AWS, least privilege principal, authentication, etc.

+IAM Global and free to use, regardless of region, you can use IAM.

+#### Practice Quiz Question -> What is true about the Shared Responsibility?
+Customer is responsible for security in the cloud
+AWS is responsible for security of the cloud